 Grandparents are often considered extended caregivers of children, so they usually have the right to purchase life insurance in the grandchild's name.
 These policies are typically small, such as $10,000, and designed only to cover funeral expenses if the child dies as a minor.

 One of the benefits of buying a juvenile life insurance policy is that you can give your grandchild the ability to be insured as an adult.
 Most juvenile policies guarantee adult coverage as long as the premium is paid, regardless of your grandchild's health.
-If your grandchild develops a chronic or terminal disease, he is unlikely to be able to buy his own life insurance at that point.
-However, if he has continued to pay for the insurance you purchased for him as a child, coverage won't be lost.
+If your grandchild develops a chronic or terminal disease, he or she is unlikely to be able to buy life insurance at that point.
+However, if the grandchild continues to pay for the insurance you purchased for him or her as a child, coverage won't be lost.

-Many juvenile life insurance plans build cash value over time, meaning you -- or your grandchild, when he's an adult -- can borrow or withdraw from the cash value.
+Many juvenile life insurance plans build cash value over time, meaning you – or your grandchild, when he's an adult – can borrow or withdraw from the cash value.
 You can use this money to help him prepare for his future, such as paying for his education or perhaps as part of a down payment on his first house.

 Beneficiaries and Ownership

 However, you still own the policy while your grandchild is a minor, regardless of who you name as a beneficiary.
-When he turns 21, you must either turn ownership over to him or lose the insurance -- most policies don't let grandparents continue to pay once the child becomes an adult, although there are exceptions.
+When he turns 21, you must either turn ownership over to him or lose the insurance.
+Most policies don't let grandparents continue to pay once the child becomes an adult, although there are exceptions.
 Also, if you die before your grandchild turns 21, his parents have the option to continue the insurance in their names instead of yours in most circumstances.